chrisf725/mementomori-team-finder/README.md

-**Team finder for MementoMori**
+**Team Finder for MementoMori (WIP)**

-Find the teams of the chosen character that other people are using in Legend League.
+#

-Currently, teams are only viewable in console
+Find the teams of the chosen character that other people are using in Battle League and Legend League.